 # You can add payload files under \_ISO\AUTO on partition 2 and they will be included in the menu

 # EDIT lines 1 and 3 to match the name of your partition (hd0,1) and folder (/_ISO/AUTO)

 # 2nd Primary partition is (hd0,1), 3rd Primary = (hd0,2), fourth primary = (hd0,3), first Logical partition = (hd0,4), second Logical partition = (hd0,5), etc.

-Then, in RMPrepUSB, press Ctrl+O to swap Windows access over to partition 2 (choose 2) - this is only necessary for Removable-type USB Flash drives if you cannot access the 2nd partition under Windows.
+- Then, in RMPrepUSB, press Ctrl+O to swap Windows access over to partition 2 (choose 2) - this is only necessary for Removable-type USB Flash drives if you cannot access the 2nd partition under Windows.